A Uyuni Salt Flats Tour is a must-do on everyone’s Bolivia itinerary!

 There are two options to consider when looking at how to get to Salar de Uyuni and they are by bus or plane.

 Bus from La Paz to Uyuni:

-The cheapest and most common way of reaching the Uyuni Salt Flats is by taking an overnight bus from La Paz to Uyuni and the journey takes around 8-hours.
+The cheapest and most common way of reaching Uyuni is by taking an overnight bus from La Paz to Uyuni and the journey takes around 8 hours.